AdrianOrcik/Unity_UseCase_GameDefinitionsPipeline/README.md

 :pushpin: Overview
 ---------
-Game definitions pipeline show case what is dealing with json definitions on google drive and then download into unity for next data processing.
-Here is a tutorial use case that I solve for my project and I would like to share it with you.
+A showcase of game definitions pipeline with definitions on google drive and then download into unity for next data processing.
+Here is a tutorial use case that I solved for my project and I would like to share it with you.

 ![Architecture](https://user-images.githubusercontent.com/14979589/89738801-36e90300-da84-11ea-8ccb-c5c4273725ac.png)

 :bulb: Idea
 ---------
-Pipeline which will be cover whole process from create definitions in google drive till I will able to process definitions into unity.
+Build a pipeline that will be cover whole process from creating definitions in google drive till I will able to process definitions into unity.

 :white_check_mark: Goals
 ---------
-* Google Drive sheet export to json
+* Google Drive sheet export to JSON
 * Definitions version system with backups
 * List definitions in unity
 * Ability to download into unity